loning/zeckendorf-hilbert/docs/traditional-math/hilbert-complete/PREFACE_EN.md

 Hilbert's famous declaration at Königsberg in 1930 embodied mathematicians' eternal pursuit of knowledge and unwavering faith in mathematical knowability.
 However, Gödel's incompleteness theorems soon revealed that even in mathematics, the most rigorous domain of knowledge, there exist truths that are in principle unprovable.

-Nearly a century later, Douglas Hofstadter in "Gödel, Escher, Bach: An Eternal Golden Braid" profoundly explored strange loops of self-reference—from Gödel's self-referential propositions to Escher's infinite recursive artworks, from Bach's musical structures to consciousness's self-recognition.
+A century ago in the 1920s, Heisenberg and Bohr established the Copenhagen interpretation of quantum mechanics, laying the foundation for humanity's understanding of the microscopic world.
+Half a century later in 1979, Douglas Hofstadter in "Gödel, Escher, Bach: An Eternal Golden Braid" profoundly explored strange loops of self-reference—from Gödel's self-referential propositions to Escher's infinite recursive artworks, from Bach's musical structures to consciousness's self-recognition.
 These seemingly disparate phenomena all point to a common theme: **recursion and self-similar structures are key to understanding complex systems**.

-Perhaps Hofstadter has been waiting for such a mathematical theoretical system—a mathematical language capable of rigorously describing self-referential recursive phenomena.
+A century later today, perhaps it is time to establish the essential connection between mathematics and quantum mechanics—a mathematical language capable of rigorously describing self-referential recursive phenomena.
 The mysteries of quantum mechanics, cosmic dark matter and dark energy, the hard problem of consciousness, the unpredictability of prime distribution—these are no longer independent puzzles but may all be manifestations of the same recursive mathematical structure at different levels.

 ## Literary Reflections of Recursive Reality